ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## MPPI - Publishing Optimal Trajectory

 When `publish_optimal_trajectory` is enabled, the full optimal trajectory in the form of a `nav2_msgs/Trajectory` is published for debugging, visualization, and/or injection by other systems.
-This provides not just the pose information but velocities and timestamps of the MPC trajectory’s viapoints which can be useful for multi-stage control systems, jerk minimization, or collision avoidance systems.
+This provides not just the pose information but velocities and timestamps of the MPC trajectory's viapoints which can be useful for multi-stage control systems, jerk minimization, or collision avoidance systems.

 ## NavigateThroughPoses - Reporting waypoint statuses information

 [PR #4994](https://github.com/ros-navigation/navigation2/pull/4994) enhances the `NavigateThroughPoses` navigator to provide real-time status feedback for waypoints.
-Introduces the `WaypointStatus` message type, which indicates a waypoint’s status: pending, complete, skipped, or failed.
+Introduces the `WaypointStatus` message type, which indicates a waypoint's status: pending, complete, skipped, or failed.
 This also replaces the deprecated `MissedWaypoint` type used in `WaypointFollower`.
 This also updates the behavior tree nodes `RemovePassedGoals` and `RemoveInCollisionGoals` to mark waypoint statuses as the action progresses.
-`NavigateThroughPoses` now retrieves waypoint statuses via the blackboard (similar to path and goal(s)) and organizes them into the action server’s feedback and result messages, exposing the waypoint execution status to users.
+`NavigateThroughPoses` now retrieves waypoint statuses via the blackboard (similar to path and goal(s)) and organizes them into the action server's feedback and result messages, exposing the waypoint execution status to users.

 The parameter `waypoint_statuses_blackboard_id` was introduced to the `bt_navigator` node to allow users to customize the variable name for `waypoint_statuses` in the blackboard.
-In the Behavior Tree XML, the `RemovePassedGoals` and `RemoveInCollisionGoals` nodes must expose corresponding ports to align with the `waypoint_statuses` workflow to manage the waypoints’ state when removing them due to completion or skipped due to collision.
+In the Behavior Tree XML, the `RemovePassedGoals` and `RemoveInCollisionGoals` nodes must expose corresponding ports to align with the `waypoint_statuses` workflow to manage the waypoints' state when removing them due to completion or skipped due to collision.
 This ensures `NavigateThroughPoses` can retrieve and propagate waypoint statuses via the blackboard.
 The action also populates the completed waypoints at the end when populating the action result.